 Stir everything together and give it a little while for everything to get happy, approximately 30 minutes.
 This recipe feeds four to six people.

 This dish can also be served with tripe, cut into small slices.
 Oh, I love tripe!
 But it’s not an easy thing to make unless you’re handy with a pressure cooker.
 Another post for another day!

 Easier additions to lugaw include fresh-cracked black pepper or salt, fish or soy sauce, basically anything.
 I don’t usually add these because, for me, the broth has enough seasoning.
 And, I am also a little allergic to fish sauce.
 It’s good to keep known allergens out of my food, right?

 What I do like my lugaw with is a generous amount of fresh lemon juice – the more, the better for me – and sometimes green onions to give it crunch and color.
 Happy eating!

 - What is Your Favorite Filipino Street Food? (sarahlynnpablo.com) Ano ba ang paborito ninyong street food sa atin?
-I’m writing a chapter on Filipino street food for a book that will be published later this year!
-Share your favorite stories, recipes and vendors!
+I’ve written a chapter on Filipino street food for a book, Street Food Around the World (ABC-CLIO, 2013)!